hack3ric/flow/README.md

 It:

-- executes BGP flowspec on Linux, using nftables;
+- executes BGP flowspec on Linux, using nftables and rtnetlink;
 - enables what previously can only be done on commercial routers or [bulky routing software](https://frrouting.org) on lightweight Linux systems.

 It doesn't: